ahmar46/electrifying_studios/README.md

-### This Website is fully responsive on all Devices.
+### This Website is for fake  fully responsive on all Devices.

 ###